-Hence, the third step occurs once the offer was accepted.
-Students need to return to nDeva to enrol in the courses of their choice.
+The third step occurs once departmental approval has been given.
+Students need to return to nDeva to enrol in the courses of their choice, on-line.

-Prospective PhD students should contact the PhD Advisor in the Department of Mathematics, Tom terElst, directly to discuss the possibility of admission.
-Email: terelst@ math.auckland.ac.nz.
+Prospective PhD students should contact the PhD Advisor in the Department of Mathematics directly to discuss the possibility of admission.
+Email: enquiries@math.auckland. ac.nz.